PSJorgensen/real-world-economics/real-world-economics-outline.md

 ### Socio-economic inequality and health and environmental quality

--   Global impacts of inequality
+#### Global dynamics and impacts of inequality

 -   challenges for global governance of the commons -

-        -   Inequality in contributions to global climate change together with global economic inequality largely explains the deadlock in climate change negotiations and the global south's insistence on their rights to develop (Roberts 2001;
-            Blaxekjær and Nielsen 2014)
+    -   Inequality in contributions to global climate change together with global economic inequality largely explains the deadlock in climate change negotiations and the global south's insistence on their rights to develop (Roberts 2001; Blaxekjær and Nielsen 2014)
 -   global economic implications of poverty traps exacerbated by trade, ethnic diversity and resource endownments

     -   A special issue on the African poverty trap in PNAS (Kates and Dasgupta 2007) revealed that ethnic diversity contributes to keep countries trapped in poverty (Collier 2007).
 Therefore, alleviation of such cases requires special regulatory interventions in the global economy (Hyden 2007)
+-   \*\* Notes for integration\*\*

+    -   Global inequality - Historical political ecology

+        -   Henrik on Soviet Union and regime shifts

+        -   Mark Davis - late Victorian-holocausts

+            -   El-Nino, famines, and the making of the third world
+        -   India: Climate shocks used to be normal in India - colonialism blocked institutional adaptation - Raj - modern society -

+        -   Luis et al. - mass die-offs of native americans to European settlement - onset of the Anthropocene

+        -   Shock doctrine and the socio-ecological as well as macroeconomic consequences today - Naomi Klein

+#### National dynamics and impacts of inequality

+-   **Notes to integrate**

+    -   Economic measures relating to concentration of wealth - CLASSIC REFERENCES, e.g. Picketty

+    -   Dynamics of more unequal nations

+        -   More unequal nations have less government investment in public health

+        -   Link to Picketty and higher degree of return on financial capital weatlh

+    -   Quality of democracy in more vs. less equal nations

+        -   Median voter theorem

+        -   Regulatory capture

+            -   Case: Endangered Species Act - strong, but not implemented, because state governments do not fund it.
+        -   Sustainability science needs to integrate with political economy research

+    -   Concentrated media and unempowering junk information?

+        -   Australia - media owned by coal ownership

+        -   Employment in PR industry versus journalism

+        -   Role of large media corportations in demochratic sustainable transitions

+            -   Communication of information about non-empowering information/news

--   Local impacts of inequality
+#### Local dynamics and impacts of inequality

 -   Local hotspots of economic inequality is correlated with loss of biodiversity (Mikkelson, Gonzalez, and Peterson 2007; Holland, Peterson, and Gonzalez 2009) and poverty hotspots exhibit poorer environmental quality and hence opportunities for improving public health (Cushing et al. 2015)

     -   *References*
         -   The Haves, the Have-Nots, and the Health of Everyone: The